Group Mentorship Program

 Who are the Mentees?

-Mentees are refugee individuals or families who have arrived in Australia in recent years, who would benefit from additional support with their settlement.
+‘Mentees’ are refugee individuals or families who have arrived in Australia in recent years, who would benefit from additional support with their settlement.
 They are people who hold a refugee or humanitarian visa and can include people with temporary humanitarian visas like a TPV or SHEV.
-Mentees can be already located in the same area as mentor groups, or be looking to relocate to the community where a mentor group is based.
+Mentees can be already located in the same general area as mentor groups (within reasonable driving distance), or be looking to relocate to the community where a mentor group is based.

 - Mentees participating in the 2020/21 program were mostly looking for support with learning English, career development, their studies and making social connections